 Abortion & Choice

 Care Net Pregnancy Center understands that all women have freedom of choice.
-But, wise choices cannot be made unless all the options and risks are considered.
+Our mission is to empower and educate women to make informed decisions for themselves regarding their pregnancy and reproductive health.
+We believe an informed choice cannot be made unless all the options and risks are considered.

-We find that a large number of our clients don't understand what's happening to their bodies or their developing baby.
-Clients don't know what types of abortions are performed, what will be done to their bodies or the risks associated with abortion procedures.
+We find that a large number of our patients don't understand what's happening to their bodies or their developing baby.
+Most of them don't know what types of abortions are performed, what will be done to their bodies or the risks associated with abortion procedures.

-Our staff and volunteers take the time to explain all abortion procedures so that the client can truly make an informed decision about what she wants for herself and her unborn child.
+Our medical team take the time to explain all abortion procedures so that a woman can truly make an informed decision about what she wants for herself and her unborn baby.

 RU486, Mifepristone: (Abortion Pill) - Within 4 to 7 weeks after last menstrual period (LMP)